AduragbemiOyinlola/Churn/README.md

 - MultipleLines - whether the customer has multiple lines or not.
 - InternetService - customer's internet service provider(DSL, Fiber optic, No).
 - OnlineSecurity - whether the customer has online security or not (Yes, No, No internet service).
-- OnlineBackup - whether the customemr has online backup or not (Yes, No, No internet service).
+- OnlineBackup - whether the customer has online backup or not (Yes, No, No internet service).
-- DeviceProtection - whether the customemr has device protection or not (Yes, No, No internet service).
+- DeviceProtection - whether the customer has device protection or not (Yes, No, No internet service).
-- TechSupport - whether the customemr has tech support or not (Yes, No, No internet service).
+- TechSupport - whether the customer has tech support or not (Yes, No, No internet service).
-- StreamingTV - whether the customemr has streaming TV or not (Yes, No, No internet service).
+- StreamingTV - whether the customer has streaming TV or not (Yes, No, No internet service).
-- StreamingMovies - whether the customemr has streaming movies or not (Yes, No, No internet service).
+- StreamingMovies - whether the customer has streaming movies or not (Yes, No, No internet service).
-- Contract - The contract term of the customer (Month-to-month, One year, Two year).
+- Contract - The contract term of the customer (Month-to-month, One year, Two years).
-- PaperlessBilling - whether the customemr has paperless billing or not (Yes, No).
+- PaperlessBilling - whether the customer has paperless billing or not (Yes, No).
 - PaymentMethod - the customer's payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
 - MonthlyCharges - the amount charged to the customer monthly.
 - TotalCharges - the total amount charged to the customer.
 - Churn - whether the customer churned or not (Yes, No).

-This repo contains my solution to the `Churn` data project, the repo contains the dataset for the project and also my solution notebook.
-In the notebook, I unwrangled my data, did data cleaning and showed some visualization and also built a model to predict if the customer 'Churn' or not.
+This repo contains my solution to the `Churn` data project, the repo contains the dataset for the project, and also my solution notebook.
+In the notebook, I unwrangled my data, did data cleaning, and showed some visualization, and also built a model to predict if the customer 'Churn' or not.

 The algorithm used to build my model is the LogisticRegression algorithm.
 With this algorithm, I was able to achieve the following metrics:
 - Accuracy: 77%